AntonioFeijaoUK/www-antoniofeijao-com/docs/about.md

 ---
 date: 2024-01-31
-title: "About Antonio Feijao UK"
-slug: /about/
+title: "about"
 categories:
     - about
 tags:
     - about
 ---

+## About Antonio Feijao UK

 `Antonio Feijao` or `Antonio Feijao UK`, is a Security Architect at [https://www.genomicsengland.co.uk/](https://www.genomicsengland.co.uk/).
 With expertise in `AWS Infrastructure Architect`, `Cyber Security Architect`, `AWS Advanced Cloud Networking`, `AWS Security Specialism`, and `AWS Cloud Professional Architect`.